carlosjhr64/gtk2diaryapp/README.txt

 Ruby-Gnome Diary makes it easy to maintain and search through short journal entries.
-Keep short notes on your daily activities, such as your phone call to a client, your milestones on a project, what you had for breakfast, how many chin ups you did on your work out, your weight....
+Keep short notes on your daily activities.
 It's easy to figure out how to label your short entries and quickly get to any item you want to review.